erfoster/Sample-Code-Chunk---Data-Visualization/README.md

 ## Assignment: Display a self-contained chunk of code that highlights a specific skill in R.

 ### What the code does:
 The code demonstrates data visualization skills in R for creating tables and graphs.
+It specifically uses the packages `kableExtra`, `ggplot2`, `tidyverse`, `dplyr`, `formattable`, and `patchwork`.

 ### Data:
-Data comes from the [2023 World Happiness Project report](https://happiness-report.s3.amazonaws.com/2023/WHR+23_Statistical_Appendix.pdf).
+Data comes from the `datasets` package in R; this code chunk uses the iris dataset.

 ### Code:
 ```{r, WARNING = FALSE, ECHO = FALSE}